ibm-cloud-docs/log-analysis/platform-logs/cloud_services_agent.md

 ## Cloud Foundry
 {: #cloud_services_agent_cfapps}

-You can configure a CF app to forward logs to a custom logging instance by using Syslog drains.
+You can configure a Cloud Foundry app to forward logs to a custom logging instance by using Syslog drains.
 [Learn more](/docs/log-analysis?topic=log-analysis-monitor_cfapp_logs#monitor_cfapp_logs_drains).